 - Proposals are due by Friday at 5 pm of Week 1.

-- Evaluations are due by Friday at 5 pm on the last day of the class.
+- Reflections are due by Friday at 5 pm on the last day of the class.